Ballynafagh Lake

-Ballynafagh Lake (Irish: Loch Bhaile na Faiche) is a Special Area of Conservation and wildfowl sanctuary in County Kildare, close to the town of Prosperous in County Kildare, Ireland.
+Ballynafagh Lake is a Special Area of Conservation and wildfowl sanctuary in County Kildare, Ireland, near the town of Prosperous.
 This site is also known as the Blackwood Reservoir, the Blackwood Lake or the Prosperous Reservoir.

 Location

-The Ballynafagh Lake Special Area of Conservation is located in the townlands of Ballynafagh, Blackwood, Coolree, Garvoge, Graigues and Moods, approximately 2 km north of the town of Prosperous, in County Kildare, Ireland.
+The Ballynafagh Lake Special Area of Conservation is located in the townlands of Ballynafagh, Blackwood, Coolree, Garvoge, Graigues and Moods, approximately 2 km north of the town of Prosperous.